 One is in Mequon, Wisconsin, where the company first entered the pet food manufacturing business back in 1925.
 Since then, they’ve added two additional facilities.
 They operate one dry food manufacturing facility in Columbus, Wisconsin and a cannery in Eden, Wisconsin.

 All of their facilities implement HACCP (Hazard Analysis & Critical Control Points) programs to ensure quality control.
 These manufacturing plants are regularly inspected by the FDA, USDA, and APHIS (Animal and Plant Health Inspection Service).

-The company demands that all suppliers meet the requirements outlined in Fromm’s Approved Supplier Program.
-The program aims to ensure that suppliers test all ingredients before they arrive at Fromm’s facilities.
+The company demands that all suppliers meet the requirements outlined in Fromm’s Approved Supplier Program which aims to ensure that suppliers test all ingredients before they arrive at Fromm’s facilities.

 Fromm makes two lines of cat food.
 These include both wet and dry formulas.
 All of their recipes are free from artificial ingredients and feature named meats—never byproducts.